-We get many calls in the winter season with homeowners panicking that their gutters are failing because they have a problem with trapped water and melting snow.
+We get many calls in the winter season from homeowners panicking about ice dam removal because their gutters appear to be failing due to trapped water and melting snow.

 An ice dam is precisely what it sounds like.
 A thick band of ice forms along the edge of your roof (often at the gutters).
-Once the ice has formed, the water from melting snow higher on your roof has nowhere to go, so it backs up behind the dam.
+Once the ice has formed, the water from melting snow higher on your roof has nowhere to go, so it backs up behind the dam, causing issues that require professional ice dam removal.

 Ice dams form when there’s the right combination of heat loss within your home, snow on your roof, and outdoor temperatures.
-Essentially, the heat loss from your home melts the snow, but it’s cold enough outside that the snow doesn’t stay melted; it refreezes as ice before it can be removed by the gutters.
+Essentially, the heat loss from your home melts the snow, but it’s cold enough outside that the snow doesn’t stay melted; it refreezes as ice before it can be drained by the gutters, leading to the need for removal of ice dams.

 The science behind it is that enough of the upper surface of your roof must be warmer than 32* while the lower-lying shingles are below 32*.
 As snow melts and runs down your roof, it turns to ice as it nears the colder shingles closest to your gutters.
 The water behind that coldest portion of your roof remains liquid and can seep into the structure.

-Do whatever you can to safely remove snow from your roof.
+If an ice dam has already formed, safely removing snow from your roof can help minimize further buildup.
 Some people use a roof rake or broom to get the snow off, but it should be noted that these tools could cause damage to your roof.
-Another tactic is using tap water from the hose to form enough channels in the ice dam that water can pass through.
+Another tactic for ice dam removal is using tap water from the hose to form enough channels in the ice dam that water can pass through.

 Heat loss is the main contributor to ice dams that you can influence and control.
 Rather than try and deal with ice dams once they form, minimizing heat loss prevents ice dams from even getting started.

 Managing heat loss is a relatively straightforward project.
 Seal air-leakage paths between your ceiling and attic to prevent warm air from seeping into the space.
-If needed (and it usually is necessary), increase the insulation and ventilation in the attic to further reduce heat loss.
+If needed (and it usually is necessary), increasing the insulation and ventilation in the attic further reduces heat loss and effectively prevents the formation of ice dams.

 Heating cables along the roof and gutter can help, but they aren’t without drawbacks.
-Under some conditions, they can prevent ice dams.
+Under some conditions, they can aid in ice dam prevention.
 However, if the snowfall is heavy enough, the heating cables alone will not be enough.

 If you already have gutter damage from an ice dam, give us a call.
 We can install new seamless gutters and give you tips on preventing future damage.
 Fill out our quick & easy estimate form to get started on a free estimate today.